 - Braintree requires web development skills – you’ll need a specialist to tweak it.

-2Checkout accepts all major credit cards and payments and allows its users to host their own checkout page, get access to recurring billing, and integrate the platform with other e-commerce platforms and accounting software.
-Online businesses who sell digital services (web hosting or web design, for example) find this payment gateway provider especially useful, as it lets them set up subscriptions.
+2Checkout accepts all major credit cards and payments and allows its users to host their own checkout page, get access to recurring billing, and integrate the platform with other ecommerce platforms and accounting software.
+Online businesses that sell digital services (web hosting or web design, for example) find this payment gateway provider especially useful, as it lets them set up subscriptions.

 - Localized buying experiences.
-2Checkout is one of the few payment gateway providers offering coverage in 180+ countries.
+2Checkout is one of the few payment gateway providers offering coverage in 200 countries/territories.

 - Checkout options.
 You can choose between hosted or inline carts.